papyri/site-docs/gtypes.md

-# Sigla, Special Characters, Punctuation, and Glyphs
+# Sigla, Special Characters, Scribal Punctuation, and Glyphs

 Ancient scribes and users occasionally adorn texts with lexical aids and other paratextual material.
 This help file illustrates how to encode them:
 - [Critical Symbols](#critical-symbols) <a id="top"></a>